 Because of our background, our desire was to make the Teach Them Diligently Convention distinctly Christian in format.
 Our oldest was 12, and though he initially attended a good Christian school, the Lord began to impress on us that we needed to start homeschooling.
 As we prayed about this option, it became clear that this was what the Lord wanted.
 But the decision to homeschool was not made because of superior education in our case but for the purpose of discipleship.

 Our kids have excelled academically since we have homeschooled, and we believe in it whole-heartedly.
 Education is important to us, but foundationally, homeschooling is not an educational pursuit for us but one of discipleship.
 It is very much part of the Great Commission; our home is our Jerusalem.
 Teach Them Diligently is distinctive from many other homeschool conventions because the foundation will be discipleship, parenting, and missions.
 Academics and how-to workshops on homeschooling will be important, as will legal discussions regarding homeschooling.
 But, discipleship will be the foundation, and we believe that it is the foundation for what so many Christian parents do every day as they educate their children.
 Another distinction is that all profits from the Teach Them Diligently Convention will go directly into mission endeavors.

-We certainly hope you will come to the Teach Them Diligently Convention.
-We believe the Lord has something special for you at Teach Them Diligently.
-He has blessed with great speakers, vendors, and workshops.
+We certainly hope you will come to the Teach Them Diligently Homeschool Convention in 2014.
+We believe the Lord has something special for you and your family.
+He has blessed with great speakers, exhibitors, and workshops.
 We would love to be able to meet you there and to hear the story of your family as well.

 Now you know…